GSS-Cogs/dp-python-tools/README.md

 ## Development

-All commits that make it to PR should have black and ruff already ran against them, you can do this via `make fmt`.
+All commits that make it to PR should have black and ruff already ran against them, you can do this via `make fmt` and you can lint via `make lint`.

-`
+For a full list of functionality provided by the makefile just run a naked `make`.

 ### Repository Organization

 Each client, helper etc should be a sub directory of `./dpytools`.
-Separation between these sub codebaes should be maintained as much as possible aginst the day where we want to break some or all of these tools out into separate repositories.
+Separation between these sub codebases should be maintained as much as possible aginst the day where we want to break some or all of these tools out into separate repositories.